frabas/BENTHIS_2020/README.md

 ** BenthisWorkflow2020.r is used to obtain a gridded swept area from interpolating bottom contacting gears tracks, ** couplingInterpolatedVmsToLandings2020.r is of use to obtain spatial origin of catches (landings) by dispatching landings back to interpolated VMS positions

+* Equivalent but separated coding is provided for vessels using Pelagic Gears (e.g. OTM, PTM or PS).

+* fuelEfficiencyGraphs2020.r provides a routine for plotting Value Per Unit Fuel and other ratios per aggregation of fleet-segments and FAO areas

 * quickmap2020.r provides a routine for mapping the gridded data per fishery and species

 * 2 example shell scripts to run on a High Performance Computing (HPC) service are also provided as